chocoyaki/offline.pages/README.md

-sinai.usb
+Offline Pages
 =========

-HTML5 on usb key
+HTML5 for an offline use